jaarso0/SiteIntel0/README.md

 Gemini 2.5 Flash has a 1M token context window.
 Rather than looping over pages and making N LLM calls, all crawled content is batched into a single structured prompt.
 This caps the build cost at 1–2 total LLM calls regardless of site size, which was the primary constraint on free-tier quota.

 **2. Local embeddings with no external API.**
-`all-MiniLM-L6-v2` runs locally via `sentence-transformers`.
+`intfloat/multilingual-e5-small` runs locally via `sentence-transformers`, so Hindi and Hinglish questions match English site content.
+Each model gets its own Chroma collection; after changing `EMBED_MODEL`, run `python reindex.py` to re-embed existing chunks.
 Every RAG query — both at chat time and inside the voice pipeline — is free and has no network latency.
-The model is pre-warmed in a background thread as soon as the voice agent connects to the room.
+The voice worker loads the model (and ChromaDB) in `prewarm` and keeps an idle process ready, so calls do not pay the ~20s model load.

 **3. RAG injected via `on_user_turn_completed`, not a function tool.**
 Function tools require the LLM to emit a structured call, which the TTS engine would read aloud verbatim before the actual answer.
 Using the `on_user_turn_completed` hook instead injects ChromaDB results as a system message before the LLM is invoked — one clean LLM call, nothing leaks into audio.